eunicLab/sixt-offers/README.md

-# Sixt offers web app
+# Sixt-offers web app

 -- external frameworks and libraries used --

 # Bootstrap

-This was chosen because it is an easy to use framework for building responsive applications with its many customizable components which saves time.
+This was chosen because it is an easy to use framework for building responsive applications with its many customizable components that saves time.

 # React-testing-library

-This was chosen because it focuses on the user's perspective and avoides implementation details.
-This makes it easy to write test that are maintainable.
-It makes it possible to write tests that require little or no refactoring when changes are made to the component codes.
+This was chosen because It focuses on the user's perspective and avoids implementation details.
+Tests are maintainable and require little or no change when refactoring component codes.

 # Redux

-This was used in accordance with the requirement for the task.
-Its effortless style for managing state and transfering data between components makes this suitable for complex enterprise applications.
+This was used following the requirement for the task.
+Its effortless style for managing state and transferring data between components makes this suitable for complex enterprise applications.
 Redux will come in handy as the app grows in complexity.